Undersea and Hyperbaric Medicine

 Number of programs

-There are presently 7 institutions offering fellowship programs accredited by the Accreditation Council for Graduate Medical Education (ACGME) and one which is a DO only program:
+There are presently nine institutions offering fellowship programs accredited by the Accreditation Council for Graduate Medical Education (ACGME), one of which is for active military only:

 - Duke University School of Medicine, Durham, NC